microsoft/xblock-onedrive/README.md

 ![Studio Component List](docs/img/component_list.png)

 This will bring up a list of the XBlocks that have been enabled in Studio.
-If you followed the previous step to enable the OneDrive XBlock in Studio you will see an option titled `File Storage`.
-Click on it to insert the File Storage XBlock into your unit.
+If you followed the previous step to enable the OneDrive XBlock in Studio you will see an option titled `OneDrive`.
+Click on it to insert the OneDrive XBlock into your unit.

 ![Studio Advanced Component Selection](docs/img/onedrive_button.jpg)